thijsfranck/the-dynamic-typists/README.md

 sudo fc-cache -f
 ```

-2. Next, navigate to the folder where you want the repository to be stored and run the following command to clone the git repository:
+3. Next, navigate to the folder where you want the repository to be stored and run the following command to clone the git repository:

 ```bash
 git clone https://github.com/thijsfranck/the-dynamic-typists
 ```

-3. Navigate to the root of the repository and run the following command.
+4. Navigate to the root of the repository and run the following command.
 Poetry will create a virtual environment and install all the necessary dependencies in it.

 ```bash
 poetry install
 ```

-4. Finally, install the pre-commit hook for your local repository by running the following command:
+5. Optionally, if you want to contribute to this project, install the pre-commit hook for your local repository by running the following command:

 ```bash
 poetry run pre-commit install
 ```

-5. You're all set!
-You can now develop, build, and test the project in your local development environment.
+6. You're all set!
+You can now run, develop, build, and test the project in your local development environment.

 ### Dev Container Installation